Boswell Brewery in Quebec City (1852-1968)

 In 1713, a devastating fire burned down the brewery-turned-palace.
 A new palace, only 50 metres to the northwest, was built.
 Beneath the second palace a series of arched stone vaults were built.
 There were stone cavities under the first palace, too – vestiges remain today – but I am not clear whether they were built for the brewery of Jean Talon or later, when the property was a prison.
 (I’ve made inquiries in Quebec amongst people who may know and will report further any useful information).
 After the 1713 fire, the first palace location was used as the King’s storehouse, it henceforth comprised small buildings which never had the prestige of the first palace – after 1713, that transferred to the second palace.

-After building his brewery, Boswell continually expanded it, finally to four stories.
-After 1875, he erected a brick building on the ruins of the second palace (destroyed in the 1775 Siege of Quebec).
-The new building was used for storage and as a maltings.
+After building his brewery Boswell continually expanded it, finally to four stories.
+After 1875 he erected a brick building on the ruins of the second palace which was destroyed in the 1775 Siege of Quebec.
+The new building was used for storage and a maltings.
 Boswell’s ceased making its own malt by the 1920s.

-In 1930, National Breweries Ltd., owner of Boswell’s Brewery from 1909, opened as the “Talon Vaults” the cellars under the former maltings.
-It was used as a reception centre and for tourists.
-As Boswell had ceased making its own malt, it made sense that the vaults became available for these purposes.
-This marketing move can be viewed as embellishing an undeniable link between Boswell’s business and Jean Talon’s brewery, in that the vaults opened were built in the early 1700s, for use by the second palace.
-Jean Talon had never used them to store his beer.
+In 1930 National Breweries Ltd., owner of Boswell’s Brewery from 1909, opened the “Talon Vaults” in the cellars under the former maltings.
+These were used as a reception centre and for tourist visits.
+As Boswell had ceased making its own malt it made sense that the vaults were re-purposed.
+This marketing move can be viewed as embellishing an undeniable link between Boswell’s business and Jean Talon’s brewery, since the vaults were built in the early 1700s for use by the second palace: Jean Talon had never used them to store his beer, that is.

-Archaeological work since the 1980s in Quebec has confirmed the true facts, although it seems the history was known early in the 1900s, too.
-Perhaps, therefore, there was commercial puffery as the 25th anniversary booklet of National Breweries Ltd. refers to one palace only and if it knew the distinction between the two, it doesn’t explain it.
+Archaeological work since the 1980s has confirmed the true facts, although it seems the history was known early in the 1900s, too.
+Perhaps, therefore, there was commercial puffery as the 25th anniversary booklet of National Breweries Ltd. refers to one palace only and assuming the distinction between the two was known, the document doesn’t say.

-Between 1930 and the early 1970s when all use of the Boswell complex for brewing had ceased, some 2,000,000 people had visited these vaults.
-They are now more properly termed the Palace Vaults (les Voûtes du Palais) and house an interpretation centre for public viewing, a museum run by the City of Quebec.
+Between 1930 and the early 1970s when all use of the Boswell complex for brewing had ceased, some 2,000,000 people had visited the vaults.
+They are now more properly termed the Palace Vaults (les Voûtes du Palais) and house an interpretation centre, that is museum run by the City of Quebec.

-In 1965-66, heavy drinkers in Quebec City of Dow Ale, made in the Boswell plant, died in a clustered case of apparent alcohol cardiomyopathy.
-By 1968, all brewing onsite permanently ended.
-Some use of the site continued as a distribution centre for Dow Ale made in Montreal, but by 1974, the brewery was torn down.
+In 1965-66 heavy drinkers in Quebec City of Dow Ale, made in the Boswell plant, perished in a clustered case of apparent alcohol cardiomyopathy.
+By 1968 all brewing onsite permanently ended.
+Some use of the site continued as a distribution centre for Dow Ale made in Montreal, but by 1974, the main brewery was torn down.
 A few buildings survive, including an art deco garage built in the 1930s.

 A Picture of Boswell Brewery Not Long After Its Founding On Saint-Valliers Street

 Interestingly, there is mention of cellars, the author states they are shaped like the letter H on its side.
-It’s not clear to me if these cellars were under his property or (this is 1857) leased from the owner of the site of the second palace.
-Second, if they were entirely under the land which formed the first palace, by their shape, they sound like a jail built to hold prisoners, i.e., square rooms with a partition.
-This may suggest these rooms were built after 1668 when the property was adapted to be a prison.
+It’s not clear to me if these cellars were under his property or the site of the second palace, then leased from another party.
+Second, if they were entirely under the land which formed the first palace, by their shape they sound like a jail built to hold prisoners, i.e., square rooms with a partition.
+This may suggest the rooms were built after 1668 when the property was adapted for a prison.

 Boswell’s Brewery in the Mid-1940s